MaartenGr/BERTopic/docs/faq.md

 ## **Should I preprocess the data?**
 No. By using document embeddings there is typically no need to preprocess the data as all parts of a document are important in understanding the general topic of the document.
-Although this holds true in 99% of cases, if you have data that contains a lot of noise, for example HTML-tags, then it would be best to remove them.
+Although this holds true in 99% of cases, if you have data that contains a lot of noise, for example, HTML-tags, then it would be best to remove them.
 HTML-tags typically do not contribute to the meaning of a document and should therefore be removed.
 However, if you apply topic modeling to HTML-code to extract topics of code, then it becomes important.

 ## **Why does it take so long to import BERTopic?**
 The main culprit here seems to be UMAP.
-After running thorough tests with [Tuna](https://github.com/nschloe/tuna) we can see that most of the resources when importing BERTopic can be dedicated to UMAP:
+After running tests with [Tuna](https://github.com/nschloe/tuna) we can see that most of the resources when importing BERTopic can be dedicated to UMAP:

 <img src="img/tuna.png" />